hxxdev/assembly_playground/README.md

 ```
 -----------------------------------
 ### SIMD registers
-There are 16 FPRs on the x64 instruction set; they are 128-bit wide; they are referred to as `xmm0 .. xmm15`.
+There are 16 FPRs on the x64 instruction set; they are 128-bit wide; they are referred to as `xmm0` .. `xmm15`.

 - 128-bit `xmm` registers were introduced by Intel in 1999 as SSE(Streaming SIMD Extensions).
-- When you execute an AVX instruction, it uses the lower 256 bits of the register (YMM).
+When you execute an SSE instruction, it operates on the lower 128 bits of the register (`xmm`).
 - 256-bit `ymm` registers were introduced as AVX(Advanced Vector Extensions).
+When you execute an AVX instruction, it uses the lower 256 bits of the register (`ymm`).
-`AVX2` was later introduced in 2013, expanding usage of `ymm` into integer operations while `AVX` focused only on floating-point operations.
+- `AVX2` was later introduced in 2013, expanding usage of `ymm` into integer operations while `AVX` focused only on floating-point operations.
-- When you execute an SSE instruction, it operates on the lower 128 bits of the register (XMM).
 - 512-bit `zmm` registers were introduced as AVX-512.
 - When you execute an AVX-512 instruction, it operates on the full 512-bit register (ZMM).